Guide • 14 May 2024

 What have I learned?

 This analysis has been quite revealing for the whiskies I’ve reviewed over the past year.
 Many of the whiskies deemed ‘good value’ are ones I enjoyed and felt offered good value for money.
 Conversely, those with lower value scores often aligned with my preconceptions about their value.
 Obviously there are a few exceptions - I am not generally a big fan of peated whiskies but both the Ardbeg 10 and Talisker 10 have the two highest ratings of all of the whiskies in this sample.
-I haven’t tried the Talisker 10 yet - that is hopefully coming next week.
+I’ve since had the chance to try the Talisker 10 for myself, and it didn’t disappoint.

 This is definitely an idea I want to explore further and the chart is a useful tool for assessing the relative merits of a whisky.
 My plan is to investigate a little further and probably incorporate it into future reviews.
 However I am a little torn; a large part of me feels uncomfortable with applying ‘science’ to whisky drinking because to me whisky is much more about the way it makes you feel rather than something that can be quantified in black and white - it is so subjective and that is, in part, why we all love it so much.